brunopstephan/url-shortener/README.md

 ### Endpoints

+You can access it in the [Swagger UI](http://localhost:9000), or see the list below

 #### Public:
 - `GET /api/{code}` - redirect to the code's url (`json=true` query param will bring the url data in JSON format);
 - `POST /api/shorten` - create a shortened url, `URL` body is required with a url and it reponse with the shortened code;